-Should the employee choose to leave Canfor Pulp prior to twentyfour (24) months after receiving his/her qualifications, the pro-rated portion of the final two (2) years Living Out Allowance, Tuition and Books invested by the employer in supporting an employee to obtain his/her Red Seal Qualifications will be a debt owing to Canfor Pulp.
-Employees will need to sign a promissory note prior to commencement of his/her training.
+Should the employee choose to leave Canfor Pulp prior to twentyfour (24) months after receiving their qualifications, the pro-rated portion of the final two (2) years Living Out Allowance, Tuition and Books invested by the employer in supporting an employee to obtain their Red Seal Qualifications will be a debt owing to Canfor Pulp.
+Employees will need to sign a promissory note prior to commencement of their training.